 So, if you wonder if there is snow in Livigno in December - yes, there is, a lot of it! 😀

-The most reliable weather website which provides current ski conditions is snow-forecast.com.
+The most reliable weather website that provides current ski conditions is snow-forecast.com.

 Are you wondering where to stay in Livigno?
 That's a tough one - there are lots of great hotels in Livigno.